 SSVEC to send local students on all-expense-paid trip to Washington, D.C., in June

-Twenty-one students whose test scores and essays scored the highest were invited to the final stage of competition on the afternoon of Nov.
-7. The students took a second test covering more complex materials about SSVEC, cooperatives, energy, and electricity terminology, and each student was interviewed by a panel of four judges.
+Nineteen students whose test scores and essays scored the highest were invited to the final stage of competition on the afternoon of Nov.
+13. The students took a second test covering more complex materials about SSVEC, cooperatives, energy and electricity terminology; then each student was interviewed by a panel of three judges.

 The Washington Youth Tour program is funded by the SSVEC Foundation.
 As a cooperative, SSVEC periodically returns money earned in excess of expenses to its members.
 When those members move out of the area and leave no forwarding address, SSVEC transfers the money to the SSVEC Foundation.
-Funds provided by the Foundation also the annual Youth Engineering and Science Fair and the SSVEC Foundation Scholarship program.
+Funds provided by the Foundation also fund the annual Youth Engineering and Science Fair as well as the SSVEC Foundation Scholarship program.

-Michele McCollum, member services assistant, announced the results of the competition, and SSVEC Board President Dan Barrera and Chief Executive Officer Creden Huber presented the students with plaques recognizing their efforts.
+Michele McCollum, Member Services Assistant, announced the results of the competition, and SSVEC Board President Dan Barrera presented the students with plaques recognizing their efforts.